JonJagger/next-increment/README.md

 2) Join a group!
-When a group/individual raises their hand you are to visit them, and if they are struggling, stay with them and help them.
+When a group/individual raises their hand you are to visit them, and if they are struggling, stay with them and gently help them.
 Of course, you must ask permission to join them, and they may wish to work on without you, which is fine.
 If you join a group you are not to